 Sources: U.S. Census Bureau, U.S. Bureau of Labor Statistics, U.S. Bureau of Economic Analysis

-The Gulf Coast Region is a microcosm of the state; it is both urban and rural, with a vibrant and diverse economy.
+The Gulf Coast Region is a microcosm of the state with a vibrant and diverse economy.
 Harris County, with the city of Houston at its center, is the economic hub of the region.

 As this report notes, the Gulf Coast Region and its 13 counties have many economic variables and challenges that are unique.
 The region contains 25 percent of the state’s population, growing 16 percent since 2010, and is the most diverse region in Texas.
 If this region were a state, it would be the 14th most populous (similar in size to Arizona).
 While the region’s median age is on par with that of the state, it has the largest percentage of households with income over $125,000.
 The region has many options for higher educational achievement, with 10 universities and four health science schools.